Online Therapy for Gay Men · UK & Europe

 The problem

 It was built for someone else, then adjusted.
-You can tell.
-Not always consciously.
-But something doesn't quite land.
-That's not a you problem.
-Minority stress — the cumulative psychological load of belonging to a stigmatised group — is real, measurable, and still largely absent from mainstream therapeutic training.
+You can usually tell.
+It is rarely conscious, but something does not quite land.
+That is not a flaw in you.
+Minority stress, the cumulative psychological load of belonging to a stigmatised group, is real and measurable.
+It is also still largely absent from mainstream therapeutic training.

 It misreads hypervigilance as anxiety

-When a gay man scans a room before he speaks, that's not a cognitive distortion.
-It's a calibrated survival response built over years of navigating environments where visibility carried a cost.
-A therapist who doesn't understand that will try to fix the wrong thing.
+When a gay man scans a room before he speaks, that is not a cognitive distortion.
+It is a calibrated survival response built over years of navigating environments where visibility carried a cost.
+A therapist who does not understand that will try to fix the wrong thing.
 This is one reason why anxiety in gay men so often goes unresolved in general practice.

 It treats your history as background noise

-Growing up gay leaves specific marks — concrete patterns in how you attach, how you perform, and how you disappear when the room gets unsafe.
+Growing up gay leaves specific marks.
+Concrete patterns in how you attach, how you perform, and how you disappear when the room gets unsafe.
 Internalised homophobia is one of the most common and least-addressed drivers of this pattern.
-Explore how internalised homophobia therapy approaches it differently.
+Read how internalised homophobia therapy approaches it differently.

 It confuses symptom relief with recognition

 Most therapy aims to make you feel better.
-What actually changes something is being accurately seen — in a way that makes sense of your particular history, not someone else's diagnostic category.
-This is what online therapy for gay men at Psycosme is specifically built to do.
+What actually changes something is being accurately seen, in a way that makes sense of your particular history and not someone else's diagnostic category.
+That is what online therapy for gay men at Psycosme is built to do.

 The approach

-Built around gay male experience.
-Not adapted from something else.
+Built around gay male experience from the start.

-The work isn't prescriptive.
-But it is grounded in frameworks that actually fit the territory gay men navigate — not adapted from something else.
+The work is not prescriptive.
+It is grounded in frameworks that fit the territory gay men actually navigate.

 01